avinashkranjan/Amazing-Python-Scripts/Gender-Age Detection/README.md

 ## PROJECT REQUISITES

-To build this project we will use
+To build this project we will use-

 - Deep Learning to accurately identify the gender and age of a person from a single image of a face.
 - We will use this [dataset](https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification)